Set 48 · Study 1 / 5

 4. broadcast · verb/ˈbrɔdˌkæst/

-The regional finals are open to the public and will broadcast live on the competition's Facebook page.
+The regional finals will be broadcast live on the event's website.

 Origin: mid 18th century (in the sense ‘sown by scattering’): from broad + the past participle of cast.
 Senses relating to radio and television date from the early 20th century